 ‘My mom was a waitress, and our life was about survival.
 She worked nights, so I was the baby-sitter for my younger siblings.
 I was the first person in my family to go to college.’

 … As former Mayor Charles Royer, the man who appointed her, tells it, “Anderson has ‘completely turned around’ Seattle Center. … A public servant who reports directly to the mayor, Anderson presides over 300 full-time employees and 500 more part-timers, and a budget of $35 million. … She faced a Seattle Center in disarray and a demoralized, angry staff when she arrived in 1988. … Now Anderson has worked with four different mayors.”

 “She has shown exemplary skill and effectiveness in coordinating and showcasing the work of planners, architects, landscape architects, and artists to recreate a lively urban place from the heritage of the Worlds Fair.
 Projects recognized for design quality and public appeal include the KeyArena restoration, International Fountain, Founder’s Court, Fisher Pavilion, McCaw Hall, and The Reeds.”

 In November 1998, Seattle Weekly described her as “one of Seattle’s most influential women and one of city government’s most autonomous officials,” including her in its list of “Who Really Runs Seattle?”
 In 2001, she accepted appointment as a public member of the National Architectural Accrediting Board, which oversees the quality of education in US schools of architecture.
 In 2004, the American Society of Landscape Architects honored her with its LaGasse Medal, which recognizes “individuals who have made notable contributions to the management and conservancy of natural resources and/or public lands.”
-She also serves on the Board of KUOW.
+She also served on the Board of KUOW.

 The photographed plaque reads: